0Chris-M/Scripts/PowerShell/README.md

 Scripts used to audit Microsoft environments and Windows machines.

 ### Investigations\Incident Response
-Scripts used during Cyber Incident Response scenarios, as well as Investigations.
+Scripts used during Cyber Incident Response scenarios, as well as Investigations of detection and alerts.

 ### Securing Environments